Guides

 Solar panels can help you save money on your electric bill, and there are also a number of financial incentives available to help offset the cost of installation.

-Federal and state governments offer tax credits, rebates, and other programs that can make going solar more affordable.
-Be sure to research what incentives are available in your area before making the switch to solar power.
+Federal and state governments offer tax credits, rebates, and other programs that make going solar more affordable.
+Research what incentives are available in your area before making the switch.

 Benefits of Going Solar for Companies